tnebooks/12th-biology/content.en/zoology/evolution/_index.md

 **Hardy Weinberg’s assumptions include No mutation** – No new alleles are generated by mutation nor the genes get duplicated or deleted. **Random mating** – Every organism gets a chance to mate and the mating is random with each other with no preferences for a particular genotype. **No gene flow** - Neither individuals nor their gametes enter (immigration) or exit (emigration) the population. **Very large population size** - The population should be infinite in size.

-**6.6.4 Mutation** Although mutation is the original source

-of all genetic variation, mutation rate for most organisms is low.
-Hence new mutations on an allele frequencies from one generation to the next is usually not large.

-**6.7 Hardy - Weinberg Principle** In nature, populations are usually

-evolving such as the grass in an open meadow, wolves in a forest and bacteria in a person’s body are all natural populations.
-All of these populations are likely to be evolving some of their genes.
-Evolution does not mean that the population is moving towards perfection rather the population is changing its genetic makeup over generations.
-For example in a wolf population, there may be a shift in the frequency of a gene variant for black fur than grey fur.
-Sometimes, this type of change is due to natural selection or due to migration or due to random events.

-First we will see the set of conditions required for a population not to evolve.
-Hardy of UK and Weinberg of Germany stated that **the allele frequencies in a population are stable and are constant from generation to generation in the absence of gene flow, genetic drift, mutation, recombination and natural selection.** If a population is in a state of Hardy Weinberg equilibrium, the frequencies of alleles and genotypes or sets of alleles in that population will remain same over generations.
-Evolution is a change in the allele frequencies in a population over time.
-Hence population in Hardy Weinberg is not evolving.

-Suppose we have a large population of beetles, (infinitely large) and appear in two colours dark grey (black) and light grey, and their colour is determined by ‘A’ gene.
-‘AA’ and ‘Aa’ beetles are dark grey and ‘aa’ beetles are light grey.
-In a population let’s say that ‘A’ allele has frequency (p) of 0.3 and ‘a’ allele has a frequency (q ) of 0.7.
-Then p+q=1.

-XII Std Zoology Chapter 6 EM.indd 105 18/12/2021 14:52:52